spjoshis/Sswitch/README.md

 # Sswitch
-Author : Gopal Joshi
+Author : Gopal Joshi\n
-Website: www.sgeek.org
+Website: www.sgeek.org\n
-Plugin : sScroll
+Plugin : sScroll\n
 Description: sSwitch is toggle switch.
 Turn checkboxes and radio buttons into toggle switches.
 This library is created and maintained by Gopal Joshi.